HenkKin/DataAccessClient/README.md

 #### ITenantIdentifierProvider<TTenantIdentifierType>

 Providing an implementation for interface `ITenantIdentifierProvider<TTenantIdentifierType>`.
-This provider should be a singleton, so the implementation should try to return a tenant identifier of the current context.
+This provider should try to return a tenant identifier of the current context.

 ```csharp
 ...